home-assistant/home-assistant.io/source/_integrations/hydrawise.markdown

 Due to changes in the Hydrawise API the status of the Auto Watering switches has changed.
 Under normal conditions the Auto Watering switches correctly reflect the Smart Watering schedule on the Hydrawise mobile or web app.
 However, if a rain sensor is connected to the system and it is active (rain detected), or the zone is running the Auto Watering switch will turn off.
 After both of those conditions are removed the switch will again show the correct Auto Watering condition.
 {% endnote %}

-## Services
+## Actions

-The Hydrawise integration makes various custom services available.
+The Hydrawise integration makes various custom {% term actions %} available.

 ### Service `hydrawise.start_watering`